-Group 1 is fortunate to have DJ Kenney joining them from his extended day post last summer.
-He majors in math and economics at UMass Amherst and is a member of UMass For the Kids, a student-led organization dedicated to helping children at Baystate Children’s Hospital.
-A native of Wilmington, DJ was the high school’s “Essayist” in 2017 and the town’s Referee of the Year for the Youth Soccer Association.
+Group 3 is fortunate to have DJ Kenney joining them; his roles at Summer’s Edge have included Group 1 and Extended Day Specialist.
+He is a graduate of UMass Amherst with a double major in mathematics and economics.
+In college, he was a member of UMass For the Kids, a student-led organization dedicated to raising funds for children at Baystate Children’s Hospital.
+DJ will be pursuing a master’s in statistics at Yale University.
 DJ values trustworthiness, as “it requires you to both trust someone else and be able to be trusted by others.
 Being trustworthy provides the foundation for good relationships, and that is important in all aspects of life.”

 Group 89 (Senior Campers and L.I.T.s)

 Joe Gallo is the founder of Summer’s Edge Tennis School.
 Joe is a U.S.P.T.A. certified Tennis-Teaching professional.
 Joe is a professor and the program coordinator of the Athletic Training Program at Salem State University, where he teaches courses in athletic injury, examination, and rehabilitation.
 Joe completed his doctorate in sport physical therapy at Rocky Mountain University.
 He received his B.S. in physical education and athletic training from West Virginia University and possesses a master’s degree in physical therapy from Delaware University.
 He was honored as the 2015 Little East Conference Tennis Coach of the Year at Salem State University.
 Joe co-authored the 2014 publication, Practical Pharmacology in Rehabilitation.
-Joe and his wife have two children, AJ and Michael.
+Joe and his wife, Gina, have two children (and campers at Summer’s Edge), AJ and Michael.

-Olivia Celeste, a 10-year veteran of Summer’s Edge experience as a camper, tennis camper, and junior counselor, returns to work with S.E.T.S.
-Olivia will be entering Emmanuel College in the fall where she plans to study secondary education and English.
+Olivia Celeste, a 12-year veteran of Summer’s Edge experience as a camper, tennis camper, and junior counselor, returns to work with S.E.T.S.
+Olivia studies secondary education and English at Emmanuel College.
 While at Burlington High School, she served as a student council representative.
-Last December, Olivia single-handedly conducted a winter clothing and toiletries drive to benefit two shelters (Woods-Mullen Emergency Shelter and the Victory House) in Boston.
+Olivia single-handedly conducted a winter clothing and toiletries drive to benefit two shelters (Woods-Mullen Emergency Shelter and the Victory House) in Boston.
 Her favorite word of the week is citizenship “because each individual has something positive to contribute to the greater good, and it is very important to instill that confidence in campers from a young age.”

 Libbey Beinert leads hip-hop dance at Summer’s Edge.
 She also is an instructor of Zumba at Best Fitness in Chelmsford three times a week.
 When she is not on the dance floors, Libbey teaches physical education and health at Bedford Middle School--and also is the Cub Scout leader for her son’s troop!
 Her undergraduate work was completed at Springfield College, and she earned a master’s from Plymouth State University.
 When her feet are aching from all the dance moves, Libbey enjoys settling into the calming activities of yoga, knitting, scrapbooking, and paint nights.

 Phyllis Gallo, the mother of Ann Marie and Joe, retired after working 54 years for the same company…and she wishes she was still working!
 The firm moved to Norwell, which would make for a very long commute using public transportation since she does not drive.
 We have put her years of clerical skills to perfect use in the camp office.
-Phyllis has been filing, collating, shredding at record speeds, and assembling paper mailers which she enjoys the most.
+Phyllis has been filing, collating, and shredding at record speeds.